Team-Safety-Toolbox/Safety-Toolbox/README.md

 # Members
 * Mackenzie Kot - Full Stack Developer
-* Mikayla Peterson - Full Stack Developer
+* Mikayla Peterson - Full Stack Developer/Project Manager

 ## Project Idea
 Our project is a safety system tracking app.
 It will keep track of employee training and certifications, items for Toolbox Talks such as prompts, attendance sheets, and notes, and it will act as a central library of requirements and documents that can be revised and updated as needed.